Perforce Workspace Handling in TeamCity

 p4 client -d -foperation (forced).
 All those actions are logged to

-p4 sync -p, the Perforce plugin always runs this command to checkout the sources.
+p4 sync -p, TeamCity always runs this command to check out the sources.

 Usually, each clean checkout build results in

 p4 sync -f command with cleaning the sources.
-But for the Perforce agent checkout there are exceptions described below.
+For the Perforce agent checkout, there are exceptions described below.

-Usually, when a project administrator modifies a VCS Root client mapping specified in the VCS Root, this is considered as a change in VCS Root settings and results in a clean checkout.
+Usually, when a project administrator modifies a VCS root client mapping specified in the VCS root, this is considered a change in the VCS root settings and results in a clean checkout.
 This clean checkout behaviour can be disabled using the

 teamcity.perforce.enable-no-clean-checkout=true internal property.